 Brad’s Status is not overtly political, but its protagonist seems like an avatar for the disillusioned liberal activist in 2017.
 Brad (Stiller) is a non-profit worker suffering from a mid-life crisis.
 In the opening scene, he lays awake at night, fantasizing about his college buddies and the glamorous lives they are leading.
 Some of them are famous, some are rich, and all seem to be having better sex than him.
 He has also started to question whether his activism is the best way to make change.
 His young protege (and only employee), we learn, has recently quit, because he can have a bigger impact working in finance and donating his riches to charity.
 Over the course of the film, Brad conflates his personal envy and dissatisfaction with honest introspection, creating internal chaos that drives his son and everyone else around him mad over the course of the long weekend.

-Essentially, both films take a topical and relatable external problem – how to make change in a cruel, indifferent world – and look at the internal struggle beneath it.
+Essentially, both films take a problem both topical and timeless – how to make change in a cruel, indifferent world – and look at the internal struggle beneath it.
 Hopelessly optimistic at the start, Beatriz and Brad eventually discover that the world will not bend to them, no matter how hard they try or how earnest their intentions.
 Beatriz doesn’t change the billionaire’s mind, and Brad never quite gets a handle on his neurosis, and the closing shots find him still lying awake at night, struggling to be satisfied.

 Liberal Americans, reeling from the Trump presidency, will find much to relate to in these characters.
 For many, the events of the last year are not just a setback for progressive causes but an existential crisis that has forced many of us to reconsider how best to make change, what kind of candidates they should be supporting, and even the very nature of American identity.
 The protagonists here represent an innocent, even naive citizenry blindsided by realities it had long sought to avoid.
 With their philosophical, soul-searching agendas, these films don’t seek to advance social change – they’re far from polemical – but raise questions about effective activism, personal contentment, and where – or if – the two intersect.